Why choose MoparPartsGiant

 A: To perform an injector resistance test, remove the engine cover and disconnect the fuel injector connector.
 Use a DVOM to measure the resistance.
 If not within spec, replace it.
 For V6, relieve fuel system pressure and disconnect battery cable.
 Remove air intake duct and upper intake manifold.
 Disconnect fuel supply line and electrical connectors from injectors.
 Clean debris and remove fuel rail and injectors.
 Remove safety clips and O-rings.
 Coat new O-rings with oil and install.
 Install injectors into fuel rail and tighten bolts.
 For V8, relieve fuel system pressure and disconnect battery cable.
 Remove air intake duct and housing, disconnect PCV hose and fuel supply line fitting.
 Disconnect electrical connectors from all eight injectors.
 Remove injector retainer clip and pull injector out.
 Discard O-rings and install new ones.
 Install injectors into fuel rail and tighten bolts.
 Turn ignition switch to On to activate fuel pump and check for leakage.

-• Q: How to Replace the Oil Cooler on a Dodge Challenger?
+• Q: How to remove and install the Oil Cooler on a Dodge Challenger?

 A: Raise the vehicle and support it securely.
 Drain the cooling system and remove the oil filter.
 Squeeze the hose clamps and detach the hoses.
 Unscrew the bolt and detach the oil cooler.
 Clean the mating surfaces and use a new gasket.
 Align the cut-out and tab on the oil pan.
 Tighten the bolt and install a new oil filter.
 Refill the cooling system and check the oil level.